Matt-from-Produce/brackets/README.md

 MongoDB to store data.

 React as the frontend framework.
 I am intentionally not using Redux as it adds complexity that I do not need (yet, maybe).
-I chose to use the 'styled-components' library to introduce CSS into the project (it seems to follow the "react way" of keeping all code pertaining to a component in one file).
+I chose to use the 'styled-components' library to introduce CSS into the project.

 Webpack to bundle up my modules and for the amazing webpack-dev-server.